Tenuo Temporal Integration

 audit_callback=on_audit,

-audit_allow=True, # Log allowed actions
+audit_allow=True, # Log allowed actions (recommended for compliance)

 audit_deny=True, # Log denied actions